Home Health Agency (HHA) Fraud Defense

 - Fast Growing Practice

 - Lack of Compliance Program

 What is Medicare Fraud?

-Most home health care investigations allege that a home health provider committed Medicare Fraud.
-Typically, what home health care providers are accused of is billing fraud, improper cost reports, coding fraud and generally billing for services that are not medically necessary.
+Most investigations allege that a home health provider committed Medicare Fraud.
+Typically, the accusations are billing fraud, improper cost reports, coding fraud, and billing for unnecessary services.

-Finally, one of the most common form of coding fraud is called up-coding, in which a service will be billed under a code that allows for higher reimbursement rather than the proper code.
+Finally, one of the most common forms of coding fraud is called up-coding.
+This term means a service is billed under a code that allows for higher reimbursement than the proper code.

 What Are the Penalties?

 Medicare and Medicaid fraud are serious federal felonies that can be charged in one of two ways.

 When is the Investigation Civil?
 When is It Criminal?